Bilal-Belli/KnapsackProblem/README.md

 ### License
 This project is licensed under the MIT License.
 Feel free to use and modify the code for your own purposes.

-Note: Make sure to update the license file (LICENSE) if you choose a different license for your project.